-Current and future projects include engagements at La Monnaie in Brussels, a return to Semperoper Dresden (Die Königskinder) and Houston for Die Entführung aus dem Serail, Opéra National de Lorraine (Hänsel und Gretel), his debut at the National Center for Performing Arts in Beijing (Die lustige Witwe), concerts with the Taipei Evergreen Symphony Orchestra, Orchestra del Teatro Carlo Felice in Genova, Welsh National Opera Orchestra, Sinfonia Varsovia or Philharmonie Baden-Baden as well as CD recordings with the Bamberger Symphoniker.
+Current and future projects include a return to the National Center for the Performing Arts in Beijing, the Houston Grand Opera and the Opéra National de Lorraine, his debut at the Volksoper in Vienna, concerts with the Taipeh Evergreen Symphony Orchestra, the Welsh National Opera Orchestra, the Sinfonia Varsovia and the Philharmonie Baden-Baden, as well as CD recordings with the Bamberg Symphony.

 Thomas Rösner has recorded Il Trovatore on DVD for Opus Arte (Bregenz Festspiele/Wiener Symphoniker), and various discs for Musiques Suisses with the Bamberg Symphony and Polish National Radio Symphony Orchestra, featuring works by Paul Kletzki and Czesław Marek.
 Other recordings include Janáček’s Glagolitic Mass and various CDs for Guild Music, Gramola and ATMA.
 His CD “Haydn Arias & Overtures” with Jane Archibald was the winner of the Juno Award in Toronto in 2012.